AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/planning-a-project/designate-resource-managers-for-projects-and-templates.md

   </tr>
   <tr>
    <td role="rowheader">Object permissions</td>
-   <td> <p>Manage permissions on the project or template</p> <p>Users who are added as Resource&nbsp;Managers to a project or a template immediately gain Manage permissions on the project or the template</p> <p>For information on requesting additional access, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects in Adobe Workfront</a>.</p> </td>
+   <td> <p>Manage permissions on the project or template</p> <p>Users who are added as Resource&nbsp;Managers to a project or a template immediately gain Manage permissions on the project or the template</p> <p>For information on requesting additional access, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects </a>.</p> </td>
   </tr>
  </tbody>
 </table>